Alexon1999/ansible_setup/README.md

 # Ansible
+Ansible is a Configuration Management Tool.

-We can use Ansible for configuration management of slave servers. meaning install/deploy applications and configure provisioned infrastructure.
+We can use Ansible for configuration management of slave servers. meaning **install/deploy applications and configure provisioned infrastructure.**

 ## Documentations
 - [Official Documentation](https://docs.ansible.com/ansible/latest/getting_started/index.html)